 Keep your attention on the sensations you feel and what it feels like to be touched in this way.
-Remember that the point of this exercise is not to produce orgasms, but rather to learn (or re-learn) how to be intimate and make each other feel good.
+Remember that The point of this exercise is not to produce orgasms, but rather to learn or re-learn how to be intimate and make each other feel good.
 If an orgasm happens as a by-product of this, that's fine, but do not make it a focus.

 Do this exercise once or twice a week for a couple of weeks, or until you feel completely comfortable being touched.
-As you and your partner become more in tune with each other's bodies, you should find that your anxiety about sex decreases and your enjoyment increases.
-Use what you have learned both alone and together in conversations about your sex life and how you would like it to develop in the future.
+As you and your partner become more in tune with each other's bodies, you should find that your anxiety decreases and your enjoyment increases.
+Use what you have learned in conversations about your sex life and where you would like it to go in the future.